 At the time of writing Guernsey Water have identified vulnerable areas which are high risk of pollution to the to the water catchment of the island as "stream banks, ponds, wet meadows, marshy areas, douits, drainage ditches, underground culverts or paved areas".
 Pesticide applications must be at least 3m away from a vulnerable area.
-This can be reduced to 1m if weedwiper or gel applications are being used.
+This can be reduced to 1m if weed wiper or gel applications are being used.
 (The Prevention of Pollution (Guernsey) Law 1989).

-See www.water.gg/catchment-protection & CHttpHandler.ashx (water.gg) for further details
+See www.water.gg/catchment-protection for further details